Nazgulbunny/The-300-days-Agile-challenge-/README.md

 Because I like working with agile methodologies I thought to create a long-term challenge to bring value to people lives focusing on long terms goals but working in an iterative way to see the progress sprint after sprint.

-This challenge is also a good hands-on practice exercise to understand how agile works and how agile practices could be applied to every situation and not just in software development
+This challenge is also a good hands-on practice exercise to understand how agile works and how agile practices could be applied to every situation and not just in software development.
-Nonetheless, because this challenge can be accomplished in solo mode, I have made up, in the rules of play, a lightweight version of
-Scrum as a framework.
+Nonetheless, because this challenge can be accomplished in solo mode, I have made up, in the rules of play, a lightweight version of Scrum as a framework.

 That said, this challenge can also be accomplished in groups or in organizations as a pet project or teams activities.
 If this is the case you can still use the lightweight version or, if you have experience, you can use a completely different agile framework, and adapt it to your needs or projects.